haiwen/seafile-user-manual/en/drive_client/using_drive_client.md

 # Using Seafile Drive Client

-After installing Drive client with the instructions on the [download page](https://www.seafile.com/en/download/), you can double click the "SeaDrive" app icon on your desktop to start the Drive client.
+After installing a drive client with the instructions on the [download page](https://www.seafile.com/en/download/), you can start it by double clicking the "SeaDrive" app icon on your desktop.

 You'll be asked to choose a drive letter for the virtual drive.
 By default, "S:" will be used.